-When planning for existing conditions flood risk, assessing potential anomalous flood causing precipitation is crucial.
+When planning for existing conditions flood risk, assessing potential anomalous flood-causing precipitation is crucial.
 Precipitation as it relates to flood risk is commonly analyzed in terms of inches of rainfall that occur within a 24-hour duration.
-In 1973 the FEMA National Flood Insurance Program (NFIP) set the standard for flood hazard areas based on the 1-percent annual chance event (ACE) or as it is commonly referred to as the 100-year flood.
-For the purposes of the State Flood Plan, all risk assessments will be based on this recurrence interval in addition to the 0.2-percent ACE (500-year flood).
-A majority of FEMA's SFHA boundaries within the Trinity Region were developed using hypothetical rainfall data from the National Weather Service (NWS) Technical Paper No. 40/NWS Hydro-35 (Hershfield, 1961) or The United States Geological Survey (USGS) Atlas of Depth-Duration Frequency of Precipitation Annual Maxima for Texas (Asquith & Roussel, 2004).
+In 1973, the FEMA National Flood Insurance Program (NFIP) set the standard for flood hazard areas based on the 1% annual chance storm event, more commonly referred to as the 100-year flood.
+For the purposes of the State Flood Plan, all risk assessments will be based on this recurrence interval in addition to the 0.2% annual chance storm event (or 500-year flood).
+A majority of FEMA's SFHA boundaries within the Trinity Region were developed using hypothetical rainfall data from the National Weather Service (NWS) Technical Paper No. 40/NWS Hydro-35 (Hershfield, 1961) or the United States Geological Survey (USGS) Atlas of Depth-Duration Frequency of Precipitation Annual Maxima for Texas (Asquith & Roussel, 2004).
 Rainfall data was broken down in terms of duration and recurrence interval.
 In 2019, National Oceanic and Atmospheric Administration (NOAA) developed updated hypothetical rainfall in Texas based on historic rainfall data in its Atlas 14 study.
 The NOAA Atlas 14 study anticipates significant differences between hypothetical rainfall in the lower portion of the Trinity Region watershed when compared to the 1961/1977 and 2004 rainfall data.
 Table 2.1 below shows the range of rainfall for each data source.